 We continue working on preventing behavior issues such as resource guarding this week.
 We also work on managing nipping and heeling and advanced manding.
-Leash training begins this week and work on eye contact and attention.
-Individual crate training continues and babies learn to ask and mand when they need out of the crate.
+Leash training begins this week. and work on eye contact and attention.

 New owners need to log into our Buyer Resource area on the website and look at our guide to make bringing home your puppy as easy as possible.
 Feel free to download pictures of your puppy.

 We will make sure that new owners receive contracts and invoices.
 Please read it thoroughly, let us know if you have questions, sign and send it back.
 We also need to finalize pick or delivery plans at this time.

 Puppies often undergo a second fear period around 8 weeks old where once again they become afraid of things that they were not afraid of before.
 We continue to work but watch them closely and make sure they feel safe when going through this period.
 This is why we do not let our puppies leave this week.

 We continue working with each puppy and get them ready to go to their new homes.
 Most puppies are well on their way to becoming house trained and will use a litter box, pee pads or grass.
 They have learned the basics of clicker training, walk on a loose leash and love spending time in a crate.
 They have been desensitized to numerous sounds, touch, and textures.
 They know how to ask for things politely and will sit or “mand” when they want something instead of jumping and come when called.

 We continue to work on leash training this week and work on eye contact and attention.
 We will finalize all arrangements and paperwork this week.
 New buyers need to make final payments and we email receipts to new buyers.
 We will help new owners register their dog’s microchip this week too.